Royal Commission on Local Government in Greater London: Work

 By following these criteria a two-tier system was envisaged, with a regional authority for "technical" services and smaller local authorities for "personal" services.
 Many of the deliberations involved trying to find an optimum size for the sub-units of the proposed system.
 The general agreement of witnesses was that a basic "many-purpose" unit should have a population of between at least 250,000, many favouring a range of 500,000 to 1,500,000.
 It was stressed by council officers and teachers that authorities would need to be of a sufficiently large size to provide promotion prospects and attract good staff.

 The Commission, however, favoured smaller units because of the second criterion: large authorities, it was felt, would be remote from their citizens.
 It also hoped that smaller local authorities would encourage greater participation in local elections.
 The Commission displayed a dislike of "bigness", in particular describing the London County Council as "massive", "inhuman" and "monolithic".

 Three criteria were used by the commission to consider if places on the periphery should be included in the review area.
-They were extent to which a locality was independent and freestanding the closeness of links with the capital and the outlook of the district towards or away from London.
+They were the extent to which a locality was independent and freestanding, the closeness of links with the capital, and the psychological outlook of the district towards or away from London.
 In 1960 the commission deleted Potters Bar and all parts of Hertfordshire aside from Cheshunt, Barnet and East Barnet from the review area.